stellar-deprecated/starlight/specifications/sep-payment-channel-transactions.md

 4. Set e to i.
 5. Increment i.
-6. Sign and exchange a closing transaction C_i, that closes the channel with disbursements matching the most recent agreed state, but reducing W's disbursed amount by W's withdrawal amount.
+6. Sign and exchange a closing transaction C_i, that closes the channel with disbursement matching the most recent agreed state, but reducing W's disbursed amount by W's withdrawal amount.
 7. Sign and exchange a declaration transaction D_i.
 8. I and R sign and exchange signatures for withdrawal transaction W_i.